-where P is the price, Q is the quantity, is the elasticity assumed to be constant for each curve (but which can vary from year to year), and is a constant that can be determined by knowing the coordinates of a point on the curve.
-Values for \mathbf{P} , expected world oil prices, are provided by assumption.
-Values for \mathbf{Q} are assumed based upon previous NEMS and GWOB model runs.
+where P is the price, Q is the quantity, is the elasticity assumed to be constant for each curve (but which can vary from year to year), and is a constant that can be determined by the coordinates of a point on the curve.
+Values for P, the expected world oil prices, are provided by assumption.
+Values for Q are assumed based upon previous NEMS and GWOB model runs.

-Demand elasticities () were calculated on an annual basis from 2008 through 2030 using past projections of prices and world liquids supply and demand from the Annual Energy Outlook 2007.
-For each year of the forecasted period, elasticities are computed using an optimization algorithm.
+Demand elasticities () are calculated on an annual basis from 2008 through 2030 using past projections of prices and world liquids supply and demand from the AEO2008.
+For each year of the projection period, elasticities are computed using an optimization algorithm.

-That is, using results from the AEO2007 as follows (see Figure 3):
+That is, using results from the AEO2008 as follows (see Figure 3):

-- P1 World oil price in Reference Case Scenario - Q1 Global total petroleum liquids demand in Reference Case Scenario - P2 World oil price in High Oil Price Case Scenario - Q2 Global total petroleum liquids demand in High Oil Price Case Scenario - P3 World oil price in Low Oil Price Case Scenario - Q3 Global total petroleum liquids demand in Low Oil Price Case Scenario
+P1 - World oil price in Reference Case Scenario

+Q1 - Global total crude-like liquids demand in Reference Case Scenario

+P2 - World oil price in High Oil Price Case Scenario

+Q2 - Global total crude-like liquids demand in High Oil Price Case Scenario

+P3 - World oil price in Low Oil Price Case Scenario

+Q3 - Global total crude-like liquids demand in Low Oil Price Case Scenario